0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Cascade/Cascade.md

 ![ark-svc-got-winrm](ark-svc-got-winrm.jpg)

-The group membership of this user is very interesting:
+*While doing some basic privesc checks*, we notice that the group membership of this user is unique:

 ![ark-svc-group-membership](ark-svc-group-membership.jpg)

-`s.smith` didn't have this access:
+`s.smith` didn't have this access.

 ![s-smith-group-membership](s-smith-group-membership.jpg)

-we're interested in the Recycle Bin of Active Directory because it has the `TempAdmin` user who might have a similar password to what we have.
+The Recycle Bin of Active Directory is important because it contains the `TempAdmin` user.

+We don't know his password yet.
+But it might be similar to any of the ones we found.

 We try restoring him using `PowerShell`

 The command has 3 parts:
 1. Fetching all deleted objects: `Get-ADObject -ldapFilter:"(msDS-LastKnownRDN=*)" -IncludeDeletedObjects`
-2. Selecting last one (TempAdmin): `Select -Last 1 `
+2. Selecting the last one (TempAdmin): `Select -Last 1 `
 3. Restoring It: `Restore-ADObject`

 But that fails :/